 - have passed the NCTL’s Skills Tests;

-- have evidence of lesson observations judged to be at least ‘Good’ by Ofsted cirteria.
+- have evidence of lesson observations judged to be at least ‘Good’ by Ofsted criteria.

 What support is required from my school?

-It is helpful if classroom observation provide some detail as well as an overview.
+It is helpful if classroom observations provide some detail as well as an overview.
 Tick-box forms are appropriate for some summative judgements but for formative purposes, more detail is required.
-Mentor and AOR teacher should agree in advance about focus of an observation and the report might describe all or part of a lesson.
-For examples of teacher and students exchanges would be helpful as evidence of good use of language and appropriate subject knowledge in action.
+The mentor and AOR teacher should agree in advance about the focus of an observation and the report might describe all or part of a lesson.
+Examples of teacher and student exchanges would be helpful as evidence of good use of language and appropriate subject knowledge in action.

 Some Standards may be evidenced through good evaluations completed by fellow teachers to cover such experiences as parents consultation events, team meetings, school visits, tutorial and pastoral contributions.
-Witness statements, as wells as items such as minutes from department and staff meetings, can be provide good evidence.
+Witness statements, as well as items such as minutes from department and staff meetings, can provide good evidence.

 What is meant by a second school placement?

 The second school experience provides you with the basis to compare school cultures and expectations, to assess the transferability of your skills and knowledge from one context to another and to gain additional collaborative teaching.
-S denior teacher from the school should be able to provide a professional reference relating to your overall contribution.
+A senior teacher from the school should be able to provide a professional reference relating to your overall contribution.

 The second school placement may be arranged for a very particular experience; for example, a teacher from an independent school or a special school may want additional experience in a mainstream school.
 A teacher with experience of KS5 may want to work in another setting with KS4 students and staff.
-You are stongly advised to dsicuss any necessary addiitonal school experience at the stage of your initial AOR application.
+You are strongly advised to discuss any necessary additional school experience at the stage of your initial AOR application.

 What happens during the 12 week assessment period?

 You will organise a visit from the Academy assessor at the beginning (usually at week 4) and end of the 12 weeks.
-Dicussions with you, your mentor and your assessor can help to identify any issues related to meeting the standards, appropriate teaching experiences, collections of evidence or use of a second school experience.
-You can gather further advice through e-mail correspondence with the Academy director.
+Discussions with you, your mentor and your assessor can help to identify any issues related to meeting the standards, appropriate teaching experiences, collections of evidence or use of a second school experience.
+You can gather further advice through e-mail correspondence with the Academy Director.

-The purpose of the final assessment is to ensuire that you have met all of the Teachers’ Standards. the final assessment is organised with mentor and the assessor to ensure there are opportunities for a lesson observation discussion of evidence and a review of the portfolio.
+The purpose of the final assessment is to ensure that you have met all of the Teachers’ Standards. the final assessment is organised with mentor and the assessor to ensure there are opportunities for a lesson observation, discussion of evidence and a review of the portfolio.